 Historical Meditation Practices of Various Cultures

-- Native Americans sweat lodge ceremonies where they offer contemplation, prayers and offerings to the Great Spirit.
+- Native American sweat lodge ceremonies, where they offer contemplation, prayers and offerings to the Great Spirit.
+These ceremonies have been practiced since ancient times, and take on a variety of different forms among various tribes.

-- The sound rituals of the Aborigines where they used dancing, singing and playing didgeridoos to keep the world in existence
+- The sound rituals of the Aborigines, where they used dancing, singing and playing didgeridoos.
+These spiritual rituals are long-rooted in the Aborigines' history of more than 50,000 years in Australia.